dotnet/dotnet-monitor/documentation/configuration.md

 ### Metrics Urls

-In addition to the ordinary diagnostics urls that `dotnet-monitor` binds to, it also binds to metric urls that only expose the `/metrics` endpoint.
+In addition to the ordinary diagnostics urls that `dotnet monitor` binds to, it also binds to metric urls that only expose the `/metrics` endpoint.
 Unlike the other endpoints, the metrics urls do not require authentication.
 Unless you enable collection of custom providers that may contain sensitive business logic, it is generally consider safe to expose metrics endpoints.

 Metrics urls can configured via the command line: